 In which I avoid The Queue and get to Wimbledon with Ticketmaster!

-OK, so we all know that there are two excellent ways to get to Wimbledon without queuing.
-The first is to befriend a very wealthy tennis fan who has a Debenture.
+There are two excellent ways to get to Wimbledon without queuing which most people who live in the UK know all about.
+The first is to befriend a very wealthy tennis fan who has a debenture and is looking for someone to take along.
 The second is to be organised (and lucky) and apply for tickets through the ballots.
 There’s quite a complicated system and you’ll stand far more chance of getting a ticket if you belong to an LTA registered club or place to play, but anyone can apply for the public ballot which closes in December for the following year’s tennis.
-Until three days ago I didn’t realise you COULD buy last minute tickets for Wimbledon with Ticketmaster and I certainly wouldn’t have given myself a chance of getting a ticket that way.
+There’s one more way though – and it’s really easy, once you know how.
+Despite living within a stone’s throw of Wimbledon myself, until three days ago I didn’t realise you COULD buy last minute tickets for Wimbledon with Ticketmaster.
+I certainly wouldn’t have given myself a chance of getting a ticket that way.

 As it happens I HAVE been to Wimbledon on a number of occasions in the past.
 I’ve been taken there with work for corporate hospitality.
 And, I have a good friend who is much more organised than me and who applies for tickets each year.
 This year, though, she took her daughter as a post GCSE treat.
 Then, Lavazza contacted me and asked me to take part in the New Tradition blog challenge.
 I was thrilled.
 Until I realised that most of the challenge took part while I was in Croatia.
 So, I didn’t get a chance to blog and tweet much and I wasn’t one of the finalists…so I didn’t have a ticket.